-A MicroEJ Architecture contains the runtime port to a target instruction set (ISA), a C compiler (CC) and Foundation Libraries.
+A MicroEJ Architecture contains the runtime port to a target instruction set (ISA) and a C compiler (CC) and MicroEJ Foundation Libraries.

-Architectures are distributed in two versions:
+The MicroEJ Architectures are distributed into two formats:

-- Evaluation Architectures: license with runtime limitations (explained in the Application Developer Guide). - Production Architectures: license suitable for production.
+- EVAL: evaluation license with runtime limitations (explained in SDK developer guide). - PROD: production license (only MicroEJ sales & Customer Care team distribute this version).

-A selection of supported embedded Architectures can be found here: https://developer.microej.com/mej32-embedded-runtime-architectures/
+The supported MicroEJ Architectures are listed here https://developer.microej.com/mej32-embedded-runtime-architectures/

-The Architecture is either provided from:
+The MicroEJ Architecture is either provided from: